 This page contains a guide to hand and power tools that will help make home repairs and improvement projects easier and more successful.
 We refer to these in many of the articles on this website and provide this information for those unfamiliar with these tools.

 Also called a plate joiner.
-A specialty tool designed for making mortise & tenon joints in woodworking projects.
+A specialty tool designed for making mortise and tenon joints in woodworking projects.
 Specially manufactured, football-shaped wood "biscuits" fit into the mortises created with this tool.
-Wood glue is placed into the mortise along with a biscuit, and as the two pieces are joined, the biscuit swells as it absorbs glue, forming a very tight union.
+Wood glue is placed into the mortise along with a biscuit, and as the two pieces are joined, the biscuit swells with the glue, forming a very tight union.
 The joiner can be set at varying depths to accept different sized biscuits from about 1½in. to about 2½in. long.

 Make fast crosscuts for framing projects like building walls.
 Use a square to mark the cut line with a pencil first.
 Some practice is needed to develop accuracy.
 Use a fence attachment to make rough rip cuts.